ehsaniara/maven-repository-aws-s3/README.md

 # maven-repository-aws-s3

 **Introduction**
-With the help of this plugin you can create your private Maven Repository with the essential features.
+With the help of this maven-plugin you can create your own private Maven Repository with the essential features.
+There are many commercial products out there, fro example: [Nexus](https://help.sonatype.com/repomanager3/formats/maven-repositories), [JFrog](https://jfrog.com/artifactory/) and ets.., but the drawback is they required more resources (Compute and storage) and some are costly.
+Where you can simply setup in your AWS cloud with much much less cost.

 ![High Level Arch.](maven-repository-aws-s3-1.png)